OwlCaribou/swurApp/README.md

 #### Q: Are you sure this feature doesn't exist in Sonarr?

 - The "Minimum Availability" feature exists only in Radarr, so that's probably what you're thinking of.
-Sonarr explicitly refused to add this in https://github.com/Sonarr/Sonarr/issues/969 .
+Sonarr has explicitly refused to add this in https://github.com/Sonarr/Sonarr/issues/969 .
-  Delay profiles only delay based on the file age, not the release date.
+- Delay profiles only delay based on the file age, not the episode air date.
 If you set a delay profile to 5 hours and a file comes out a week before air date, Sonarr will grab the file after 5 hours.
-We want to wait 5 hours after _air_ date, not 5 hours after the malicious/fake file is created.
+We want to wait 5 hours after _air_ date, not 5 hours after the malicious/fake file is seeded.
-  The "Minimum Age" feature has the same problem, and it's for Usenet only, anyway.
+- The "Minimum Age" feature has the same problem.
+Plus it's for Usenet only, anyway.

 #### Q: I don't have this problem?